Severn Records: Annapolis, Maryland

-In 2010, Severn Records moved to Renard Court in Annapolis, MD.
+In 2010, Severn Records moved to Renard Court in Annapolis, Maryland.
 Here, new offices and studios were built by Winchester Construction Company.

 The new facility opened in October 2011.
 It covers 3100 square feet devoted to offices, storage, and two studios.
 One of the studios incorporates a large tracking room, an isolation booth, and a control room, which is fitted out with a custom recording console.
 The other studio is intended as a room for editing and mastering, but it can also serve as a second isolation booth.

-Since it opened its new facilities, Severn has signed The Fabulous Thunderbirds, The Nighthawks, and Mud Morganfield, who is the eldest son of Muddy Waters.
+Since it opened its new facilities, Severn has signed The Fabulous Thunderbirds, The Nighthawks, and Mud Morganfield.
 It continues to record new albums by its established artists.
 In particular, Norcia's Evening was released on October 18, 2011.
 On March 20, 2012, Severn released Morganfield's Son of the Seventh Son, and reissues of two CDs by Jimmy Earl: Jimmy Earl, and Stratosphere.
-That month, Severn announced the signing of New Orleans-based blues guitarist/singer Bryan Lee and Baltimore-based soul and blues singer Ursula Ricks.
+That month, Severn announced the signing of New Orleans–based blues guitarist/singer Bryan Lee and Baltimore-based soul and blues singer Ursula Ricks.
 Severn released the Nighthawk's Damn Good Time!, on May 15, 2012, the Thunderbird's On the Verge, on March 19, 2013, and Lee's Play One for Me, on September 19, 2013.

 On January 21, 2014, Severn released another CD by Jimmy Earl, Renewing Disguises.

 On June 5, 2012, Lou Pride died of natural causes while in hospice care.
 He had just finished recording his final album, Ain't No More Love in this House, which Severn released on October 15, 2013, along with My Street by Ricks.